 The LCR uses the example of a trustee and sole member of an SMSF who is also a licensed real estate agent running a real estate business.
 The trustee’s SMSF assets include a property, which has been purchased by the trustee.
 The trustee’s business includes property management services for rental properties and the business manages the SMSF’s property.
 Even if the SMSF charges commercial rates of rent for the property it holds but doesn’t pay a market rate for the property management services, the income from that asset may be NALI for each income year that arrangement is in place.

-Whether this occurs hinges on if the trustee uses the assets of the external business to conduct the service or not.
+Whether this occurs hinges on whether the trustee uses the assets of the external business to conduct the service or not.
 Here is an example from the LCR:

-“[Sharon] utilises the equipment and assets of her business (including the business’ website) in performing these services.
-Her actions are covered by the applicable insurance policies in respect of the business.
-Accordingly, Sharon provides property management services in her individual capacity to the SMSF with respect to the residential property.
-She charges the SMSF 50% of the price for her services that she would otherwise charge a non-related party.
+Sharon is a director of the corporate trustee of an SMSF of which she is the sole member.
+She is a licensed real estate agent and is the director of Ringo Real Estate Pty Ltd, which conducts a real estate business, including property management services for rental properties.
+The SMSF holds a residential property, which it leases for a commercial rate of rent.
+Sharon provides property management services to the SMSF as a licenced real estate agent.
+She utilises the equipment and assets of Ringo Real Estate Pty Ltd (including the business’ website) in performing these services.
+Her actions are covered by the applicable insurance policies in respect of Ringo Real Estate Pty Ltd. Accordingly, Sharon provides property management services in her individual capacity to the SMSF with respect to the residential property.
+Ringo Real Estate Pty Ltd does not have a discount policy referred to in paragraph 51 of this Ruling.
+She charges the SMSF 50% of the price for her services that Ringo Real Estate Pty Ltd would otherwise charge a party.

 In this situation the ATO says there is ‘sufficient nexus’ between the NALE and the rental income derived from the residential property.
 The rental income will therefore be NALI for each income year the non-arm’s length dealing remains in place.